The vaccination rate for every suburb in New Zealand on an interactive map

 This area doesn’t look like a suburb.
 What is it?

 The geography is called Statistical Area 2.
 The SA2 geography aims to reflect communities that interact together socially and economically.
-In populated areas, SA2s generally contain similar sized populations.
+In populated areas, SA2s generally contain similarly sized populations.

 Why are you not calling it Statistical Area 2 in the headline?